silte/ansible-role-pip/README.md

 Available variables are listed below, along with default values (see `defaults/main.yml`):

-    pip_package: python-pip
+    pip_package: python3-pip

 The name of the packge to install to get `pip` on the system.
-You can set to `python3-pip`, for example, when using Python 3 on Ubuntu.
+You can set to `python-pip`, for example, when using Python 2 on Ubuntu.

     pip_install_packages: []